Skip to main content

 Remove transaction logs and upgrade the FairCom database engine

-2. Perform a normal controlled shutdown of the server using one of the methods described here depending on your installation.
+2. Perform a normal controlled shutdown of the server using one of the methods described here:

-• Server Console Window - From the FairCom server console window, click Control and then shutdown the server.
+• Server Console Window - If the FairCom Server was launched manually, double-click the server icon in the tooltray to open the server console.
+Click the Control tab then select shutdown the server.

-• Windows Toolbar - Right-click the DB server icon in the Windows Tooltray and choose ShutDown the Server.
+• Windows Toolbar - Right-click the FairCom server icon in the Windows Tooltray and choose ShutDown the Server.

-• Windows Service - From the Windows Control Panel, choose Administrative Tools, then choose Services.
-Locate the FairCom Server in the list of services running on your machine.
-Right-click the DB service and choose Stop.
+• Windows Service - If the FairCom server is running as a service, open Windows Services and locate the FairCom Server in the list of services running on your machine.
+Right-click the service and choose Stop.

-• Use the client command line utility, ctadmn, and follow the prompts.
+• Use the client command line utility, <faircom>/tools/ctadmn, and follow the prompts.

-• Use the client command line utility, ctstop.
+• Use the client command line utility, <faircom>/tools/ctstop.

 Remember that the Administrator user ID is "admin" (case insensitive), and the default password is "ADMIN" (case sensitive).
 The default DB server name is "FAIRCOMS".